-- If your child has complex needs then an Education, Heath and Care Plan review will be used as a transition meeting, during which staff from both schools will attend.
+- If your child has complex needs then a Statement (or Education, Health and Care Plan) review will be used as a transition meeting, during which staff from both schools will attend.

 How are the schools’ resources allocated and matched to student’s special educational needs?

 - We ensure that all students who have special educational needs are met to the best of the school’s ability with the funds available.

 - We have a team of support staff who are funded from the special educational needs budget and deliver programmes designed to meet groups of children’s needs.

 - The budget is allocated on a needs basis which is reviewed regularly.

 How is the decision made about what type and how much support my child will receive?

 - Thorpe St Andrew School and Sixth Form recognises that excellent teaching enables every student to make the best progress.